Understanding Nightshade Vegetables and Garlic: A Comprehensive Guide

 Pepper | Spicy to sweet | Raw, cooked, spices |

-Nightshade vegetables are unique due to their alkaloid compounds, like solanine, which can be toxic in high concentrations.
+Nightshade vegetables are unique due to their alkaloid compounds, like solanine, which can be toxic in high concentrations, leading to potential nightshade allergy in sensitive individuals.
 However, the levels found in commonly consumed nightshades are generally safe.
 These vegetables are also rich in nutrients and form a significant part of many diets worldwide.

 For more on nightshade vegetables and health considerations, visit WebMD’s detailed guide.